potassco-asp-course/notebooks/README.md

 of the University of Potsdam.

 The repository is organized as follows:
-* binder: contains configuration files for the notebooks
+* binder: this directory contains configuration files for the notebooks
 * introduction:
-  contains exercises to learn Answer Set Programming from examples
+  this directory contains exercises to learn Answer Set Programming from examples
 * modeling:
-  contains basic modeling exercises
+  this directory contains basic modeling exercises
 * projects:
-  contains small projects
+  this directory contains small projects
-* environment.ipynb: describes the environment of the notebooks
+* environment.ipynb: this file describes the environment of the notebooks

 The notebooks are deployed using Binder, they can be run following this link:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/potassco-asp-course/notebooks.git/javier/wip)